Codo – OSCP Proving Grounds

 Finding creds is only half the battle.
 The next step should always be: where else do these work?

-In CTFs, this pattern is deliberate — it teaches you to try lateral moves and privilege pivots.
-But in the wild, it’s the same story: lazy password hygiene turns one leaked secret into domain-wide compromise.
+In CTFs, this pattern is deliberate—it teaches lateral moves and privilege pivots.
+In the wild, it’s the same story: lazy password hygiene turns one leaked secret into domain-wide compromise.

 Codo is a fundamentals-first box that proves you don’t need advanced exploits to win.
 The chain was straightforward: